 Should she have a litter before being speyed?

 No - this is not necessary.
 It will not alter her temperament if she does or does not have kittens.

 We can spey her from approximately 6 months of age.

 Will she take a long time to recover after the operation?

 Not normally.
 She will usually be sent home on the day of the operation.
 You can expect her to be subdued for the first few days after the operation.
-The stitches will be removed 10-12 days later. it is best to keep her indoors at this time.
+The stitches are usually dissolving ones.
+These are checked 10-12 days later.
+It is best to keep her indoors at this time.